Dress for Success: 15 Los Angeles Fashion Startups to Know

-With its proximity to Hollywood as well as top tier fashion schools, it's no surprise LA is such a fashion mecca.
+With its proximity to Hollywood as well as top-tier fashion schools, it's no surprise LA is such a fashion mecca.
 As the startup community continues to expand throughout Southern California, new ventures are breaking the mold of antiquated industries, exceeding expectations and redefining what people think about LA tech.
-Here are ten startups helping LA become a leader in the fashion tech industry.
+Here are 15 startups helping LA become a leader in the fashion tech industry.

 Born out of the desire for a better tuxedo rental experience, The Black Tux’s simple, three-step fitting and design process makes it simple to rent and return high-quality, low-cost formal wear for any occasion right from your computer.
 Headquartered just blocks from the beach in Santa Monica, The Black Tux has additional showrooms in Dallas, Chicago and coming soon to New York City.